Beastarz/forum-app/README.md

 ## Installation

-To install and run the project locally, follow these steps:
+To install and run the project's frontend locally, follow these steps:

 1. Clone the repository:
    ```bash